deepak-appinventiv/checkpoint_doc/docs/quivio/components/bottomSheets/sheetWithModulesFilters.md

 # ModuleFilterModal

-The `ModuleFilterModal` component is a React Native modal component that provides a customizable filter interface with checkbox selections, apply and reset functionality, and ref-based control for opening and closing the modal.
+The `ModuleFilterModal` component is a  modal component that provides a customizable filter interface with checkbox selections, apply and reset functionality, and ref-based control for opening and closing the modal.

 ## Usage